Fiber Photometry

 Platform

 Fiber photometry (or “FP”) is a widely used technique in neuroscience to optically measure neural activity in live animals, in combination with genetically encoded fluorescent indicators.
 This method is particularly valuable for studying brain function and behavior because it allows researchers to monitor specific populations of neurons in real time.
 We are using this platform to understand how multiple neuromodulators guide flexible decision-making, such as foraging for reward in a dynamic environment.
-Overall, fiber photometry is a powerful tool for understanding neural circuits' function and dynamics in behaving animals, providing insights into how specific brain regions, cell-types, neuromodulators/transmitters contribute to complex cognitive behaviors.
+Overall, fiber photometry is a powerful tool for understanding neural circuits' function and dynamics in behaving animals, providing insights into how specific brain regions, cell types, and neuromodulators/transmitters contribute to complex cognitive behaviors.

 Low-cost scalable FP system